spathak-droid/HearHelper/README.md

 # HearHelper

-HearHelper is a browser-based companion that lets you speak to Codex, hear natural responses, and stream curated public-domain audiobooks (think Sherlock Holmes).
+HearHelper is a browser-based companion that lets you speak to Hear Helper, hear natural responses, and stream curated public-domain audiobooks (think Sherlock Holmes).
 Press and hold anywhere to talk, release to send, and enjoy hands-free listening.

 > ℹ️ All narrated stories bundled with this prototype are sourced from public-domain books.